-Co-operation Procedure
+UK Co-operation Procedure

-1.1 This Co-operation Procedure sets out the way in which Verizon will co-operate with the supervisory authorities in relation to the Binding Corporate Rules Controller Policy and the Binding Corporate Rules Processor Policy (together the "Policies").
+1.1 This UK Co-operation Procedure sets out the way in which Verizon will co-operate with the ICO in relation to the UK Binding Corporate Rules Controller Policy ("UK Controller Policy") and the UK Binding Corporate Rules Processor Policy ("UK Processor Policy") (together the "Policies") (together the "Policies").

-2. Co-operation Procedure
+2. CO-OPERATION PROCEDURE

-- 2.1 Where required, Verizon will make the necessary personnel available for dialogue with a supervisory authority in relation to the Policies. - 2.2 Verizon will actively review and consider: - (a) any decisions made by competent supervisory authorities on any data protection law issues that may affect the Policies; and - (b) the views of the European Data Protection Board and any successor body as outlined in its published guidance on Binding Corporate Rules for controllers and Binding Corporate Rules for processors. - 2.3 Upon request, Verizon will provide copies of the results of any audit of the Policies to any supervisory authority who will upon receiving the audit results be reminded of their duty of professional secrecy under Article 54(2) GDPR. - 2.4 Where any Verizon group member acts as a controller ("Controller Group Member") Verizon agrees that: - 2.4.1 where the Controller Group Member is located within the jurisdiction of a supervisory authority based in Europe, that particular supervisory authority may audit that Controller Group Member for the purpose of reviewing compliance with the Binding Corporate Rules Controller Policy; and
+- 2.1 Where required, Verizon will make the necessary personnel available for dialogue with the ICO in relation to the Policies. - 2.2 Verizon will actively review and consider: - (a) any decisions made by the ICO on any data protection law issues that may affect the Policies; and - (b) the views of the ICO as outlined in its published UK guidance on Binding Corporate Rules for controllers and processors. - 2.3 Upon request, Verizon will provide copies of the results of any audit of the Policies to the ICO who will upon receiving the audit results be reminded of its duty of professional secrecy under UK data protection law. - 2.4 In addition, all Group Members agree to be audited by the ICO in accordance with applicable audit procedures of the ICO, who will be reminded of its duty of professional secrecy under UK data protection law. - 2.5 Verizon agrees to abide by a formal advice of the ICO where a right to appeal is not exercised on any issues relating to the interpretation and application of the Policies.